Aldo Starker Leopold Wild Trout Award

 2007 Nonprofessional: Nick Lyons

 Nick Lyons is a trout fisher's trout fisher.
 His books and regular magazine articles have made his life an open story that we all have enjoyed.
 Nick gained fame not only as a wild trout author but as the owner of Lyons Press and the excellence of its published works.
-Lyons Press was sold to Globe Pequot in Guilford, CT (www.globe-pequot.com) in recent years and Nick is now enjoying life between his homes in New York City and Woodstock, New York.
+Lyons Press was sold to Globe Pequot in Guilford, Connecticut www.globe-pequot.com in recent years and Nick is now enjoying life between his homes in New York City and Woodstock, New York.

 Nick Lyons received a B.S., University of Pennsylvania, 1953; M.A.
 1959, PhD in American Literature, 1963, University of Michigan, where the AuSable River was close enough to sandwich in between Milton and Keats.
 He held positions as Professor of American Literature and Writing, Hunter College, 1962-1988; Crown Publishers, Inc., 1965-1979--Executive Editor, developed the "Sportsman's Classics" series.